A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 The increment and decrement operators are special operators used to increase or decrease a variable by 1.
 The most common forms are ++ and --.

-These come in two styles: prefix and postfix.
+They come in two styles: prefix and postfix.
 With prefix, such as ++x, the value is changed first and then returned.
 With postfix, such as x++, the current value is returned first, and only then is the variable increased.

-This may seem like a small difference, but it can have a major effect in loops or more complex expressions.
-For example, while (x++ < 10) and while (++x < 10) do not behave the same way internally.
-That is why it is useful to understand not only what these operators do, but also when the change actually becomes visible.
+This may seem like a tiny difference, but it can have a major effect in loops or more complex expressions.
+For example, while (x++ < 10) and while (++x < 10) do not behave exactly the same way internally.
+One compares the old value before increasing it, while the other increases first and then compares.

 Conditional Operator, Also Called the Ternary Operator